 Note: old versions of the digitizer motherboard have a slightly different FLASH management.
 Use CAENUpgrader 1.6.0 or later to get the BoardInfoFile (using the "Get Information" function) and check that the FLASH\TYPE=0.
 Alternatively, use a software utility like CAENComm Demo to read at register address 0xF050 and check that bit[7]=0.
-In this case, at power-on, the micro-controller loads exactly the firmware copy from the STD page of the FLASH .
+In this case, at power-on, the micro-controller loads exactly the firmware copy from the FLASH page selected through the SW7 dip switch (e.g. STD by default).

-When a failure occurs during the upgrade of the STD page of the FLASH, which compromises the communication with the DT5751 , the user can perform the following recovering procedure as first attempt:
+When a failure occurs during the upgrade of the STD page of the FLASH, which compromises the communication with the V1751, the user can perform the following recovering procedure as first attempt:

 - force the board to reboot loading the copy of the firmware stored on the BKP page of the FLASH.
-For this purpose, make sure to connect by USB link and use the Reboot function in CAENUpgrader software by checking "Bkp" option . - use CAENUpgrader to read the firmware revision (in this case the one of the BKP copy).
-If this succeeds, it is so possible to communicate again with the board; - use CAENUpgrader to load the proper firmware file on the STD page, then power-cycle in order the board to get operative again.
+For this purpose, power off the crate, switch the dedicated SW1 switch to BKP position and power on the crate . - use CAENUpgrader to read the firmware revision (in this case the one of the BKP copy).
+If this succeeds, it is so possible to communicate again with the board; - use CAENUpgrader to load the proper firmware file on the STD page, then power off the crate, switch SW7 back to STD position and power on the crate.

 If neither of the procedures here described succeeds, it is recommended to send the board back to CAEN in repair (see Chap.
-[14](#)).
+14).